 Country only passing through that I touched to take night break.
 I am quite tired and looking forward to rest for some longer period.
 I am going like a train to arrive in Istanbul on a definite date where I will stay for a month, being a long period I need inexpensive lodging.
 An apartment has been booked for me and I should arrive on a definite date so as not to lose my reservation.

 I get a little confused with all these particular names and everything I see, going from town to town every day I understand that you can get confused.
 In the beginning I also used to write a paper diary which I now sometimes update and sometimes don't, not because of unwillingness but because of tiredness.
 I leave early in the morning to avoid the hot hours, which are very hot here, if I can before evening I reach the new destination, if not I rest a little and then leave again.
 Sometimes I arrive in time to visit a little bit, find accommodation, a shower, dinner and then rest.
 Other times I can't even get dinner because I'm out of the center and the accommodation doesn't have a restaurant or service for dinner and so tired and without dinner I go to rest.
 I also wanted to tell this part of my journey so that those who follow me and sometimes those who ask to update the various socials understand that it is not always possible.
-It is not me who physically posts news on social, but it is me who has to transfer it to those who will do it ese I do not find the time it all becomes more complicated,
+I am not the one who physically posts news on social, but I am the one who has to transfer it to those who will do it ese I don't find the time it all becomes more complicated,

 usually who ddi take care of this aspect is my second daughter who works anyway and can't always...a little patience.